syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Getting-Started.md

 Filtering option allows you to specify a set of values that either need to be displayed or hided.
 Also filtering option is applicable only for Row, Column and Filter areas.

-**"filterItems"** object allow us to apply filtering to the fields using the following properties:
+**"FilterItems"** object allow us to apply filtering to the fields using the following properties:

-* filterType -  indicates whether the values should be included or excluded.
+* FilterType -  indicates whether the values should be included or excluded.
-* values -  specify an array of values that needs to be included or excluded within the particular field.
+* Values -  specify an array of values that needs to be included or excluded within the particular field.

 {% highlight html %}